rails/rails/guides/source/security.md

 config.action_dispatch.default_headers.clear
 ```

-Here is the list of common headers:
+Here is a list of common headers:

 * X-Frame-Options
 _'SAMEORIGIN' in Rails by default_ - allow framing on same domain.
 Set it to 'DENY' to deny framing at all or 'ALLOWALL' if you want to allow framing for all website.